A tuition-free program for public education leaders dedicated to strengthening public school systems and the communities they serve.

 "We need folks who can run things and manage things, but also have a heart for the work and understand that we're here for a purpose, and there's kids at the end of it." -Scott Gordon, The Broad Academy 2014-15

-The 2022-2023 cohort will convene in person for 4 weeks of on-campus sessions during the following program dates:
+The 2024-2025 cohort will convene in person for four weeks of on-campus sessions during the following program dates:

 The Broad Center at the Yale School of Management is located in New Haven, Connecticut a place rich with history, culture, and community.
 Approximately 20 square miles with nearly 130,000 residents, New Haven has been called a “city of neighborhoods,” each with residential, shopping and recreation areas and distinctive histories.
 The city has a thriving arts and music scene, as well as a growing array of small businesses that are deeply connected to city residents and to the Yale community.
 New Haven is a hub for innovation, not only in business, but also in education.
 The New Haven Public School District has a student population of over 20,000 and remains one of the largest School Choice Programs in the State of Connecticut.